kadamwhite/talks/2015/sideprojects-empirejs/sideprojects-empirejs.md

 ---

+## Why

+## When

+## How

+???
+We're going to focus today on the benefits that side projects bring us, as individuals and organizations; how we can integrate regular creative exploration into our work; and how we can take some basic steps to give ourselves the best chance of success in our projects.

+---

 # Why?

 ???
 Why is it that we all have these projects kicking around?
 What are we trying to do when we start a side project?